AnClark/OpenWrt-IPv6-Scripts/Use ip6tables/README.md

 ## Principle

-This script will make your router support IPv6's NAT by installing `kmod-ipt-nat6` kernel module, with configurating `ip6tables`.
+This script will make your router support IPv6's NAT by installing `kmod-ipt-nat6` kernel module and configurating `ip6tables`.

 During this, to ensure these features take effect, you need to set a series of parameters.
-Read `operation.sh` to find out how to do.
+Read `operation.sh` to learn what have done.

 ## Requirements